siddhishah109/siddhishah109/README.md

 - 🌱 I look for opportunities to use my skills to solve challenging real-world problems
 - 👀 I try to offer my contribution by realising the power of community
 - 👯 I am eager to collaborate with fellow creators, developers, and tech enthusiasts.
-- 📝 Please have a look at my [Resume](https://drive.google.com/file/d/1v1CAD0bWN-RnbmdJBLwwCaWR8yPbuvmJ/view?usp=sharing) for more details about me.
-I'm open to feedback and suggestions!

 ![focus](https://img.shields.io/badge/focus-SoftwareDev-critical)